Piraeus Visit on 21 September 2020

 The FLYINGCAT 6 seen resting in Piraeus.
 This was her third consecutive summer on the Saronic Gulf, and overall it was her sixth summer serving the area.
 Indeed, she had also operated there during the summers of 2013, 2015 and 2016, on the Piraeus-Poros-Hydra-Ermioni-Spetses-Porto Cheli line.
 In 2020 she started serving Aegina and Agistri for the first time.
 Having started service for Hellenic Seaways in 2005, the years in which she was not operating on the Saronic Gulf saw her instead being deployed on the Sporades.

 A view of the DIONISIOS SOLOMOS in Piraeus.
 As she had been operating on the Ionian Sea throughout my entire childhood, I have many fond memories of that ship as I would see her in Zakynthos almost every single summer prior to her conversion and subsequent service on the Western Cyclades.
 When she was on the Ionian Sea, I got to travel onboard her several times.
-So far, my most recent trip with her dates back from 9 July 2013, back when I was heading from Kyllini to Zakynthos.
+So far, my most recent trip with her dates back from 9 July 2013, when I was heading from Kyllini to Zakynthos.

 A view of the FLYING DOLPHIN XVII in Piraeus.
-She was notably seen spotting the new livery of the Hellenic Seaways high speed craft, which they acquired after the company decided not to renew the advertising partnership that it has with Cosmote.
+She was notably seen spotting the new livery of the Hellenic Seaways high speed craft, which they acquired after the company decided not to renew the advertising partnership that it had with Cosmote.

 The PHIVOS seen resting in Piraeus.
 In 2020, I traveled with her just once, on 30 August, while heading from Piraeus to Aegina with my two best friends from my university.